aziz-ayed/transferable_threshold/README.md

 ## Quick run

-In the <a href="https://github.com/aziz-ayed/transferable_threshold/blob/main/Experiments.ipynb" target="_blank" style="text-decoration:none; color: #F08080">Experiments notebook</a>, we provide a full rundown of how to run the method and the other baselines presented in the paper on a synthetic dataset.
+In the <a href="https://github.com/aziz-ayed/transferable_threshold/blob/main/Experiments.ipynb" target="_blank" style="text-decoration:none; color: #F08080">Experiments notebook</a>, we provide a full rundown of the method and the other baselines presented in the paper on a synthetic dataset.
 We also show how to reproduce the experiments presented in the paper.
 In this codebase, "tau" is used to characterize a target PPV.
-This can easily be adjusted for different targets (NPV, specificity, sensitivity).
+This can easily be adjusted for different objectives (NPV, specificity, sensitivity).

 For a quick run on your own dataset: